OctoPrint/OctoPrint/CONTRIBUTING.md

     reproduce your issue in order to fix it and that is not possible if they don't know what you did to get it to happen in the first place.

+    Ideally provide exact steps to follow in order to reproduce your problem:

+    1. ...
+    2. ...
+    3. ...

     If you encountered a problem with specific files of any sorts, make sure to also include a link to a file with which to reproduce the problem.]